Formwork Plywood for Croatian Construction Projects

 | EN 12369-2 | Characteristic values for structural design | Used by engineers to specify plywood in load-bearing formwork systems |

-Vinawood's Film Faced Plywood range is CE-marked to EN 13986 and independently tested to EN 636 and EN 314 standards — giving Croatian buyers the documentation they need for compliance on any project.
+Our Film Faced Plywood range is CE-marked to EN 13986 and independently tested to EN 636 and EN 314.
+Croatian buyers get the documentation pack their site inspector and customs broker need on the same day the container lands.

 Film Faced Plywood Range for Croatian Construction